xebialabs/xebialabs.github.com/releases/3.0/was-pluginmanual.markdown

 * _classLoaderMode(ENUM)_: Specifies the Classloader mode
     * Values: [PARENT_FIRST, PARENT_LAST]
 * _contextRoot(STRING)_: Context root to deploy to
-* _ejbReferences(List<com.xebialabs.deployit.ci.mapping.EjbReference>)_: Specifies the mapping from ejb reference jndi names and locals used in the web.xml to bean jndi names available in middleware
+* _ejbReferences(List of com.xebialabs.deployit.ci.mapping.EjbReference)_: Specifies the mapping from ejb reference jndi names and locals used in the web.xml to bean jndi names available in middleware
 * _fileServing(ENUM)_: Set File Serving enabled to WAR
     * Values: [DO_NOT_OVERRIDE, FALSE, TRUE]
-* _keyValuePairs(List<com.xebialabs.deployit.ci.mapping.KeyValuePair>)_: Key Value Pairs
+* _keyValuePairs(List of com.xebialabs.deployit.ci.mapping.KeyValuePair)_: Key Value Pairs
 * _placeholderFormat(ENUM)_: Placeholder Format
     * Values: [SPRING, WINDOWS_SHELL, STARS, NONE]
-* _resourceEnvironmentEntryReferences(List<com.xebialabs.deployit.ci.mapping.ResourceReference>)_: Specifies the mapping from resource environment references jndi names and types used in the web.xml to resource references jndi names available in middleware
+* _resourceEnvironmentEntryReferences(List of com.xebialabs.deployit.ci.mapping.ResourceReference)_: Specifies the mapping from resource environment references jndi names and types used in the web.xml to resource references jndi names available in middleware
-* _resourceReferences(List<com.xebialabs.deployit.ci.mapping.ResourceReference>)_: Specifies the mapping from resource references jndi names and types used in the web.xml to resource references jndi names available in middleware
+* _resourceReferences(List of com.xebialabs.deployit.ci.mapping.ResourceReference)_: Specifies the mapping from resource references jndi names and types used in the web.xml to resource references jndi names available in middleware
-* _securityRoleUserGroupMappings(List<com.xebialabs.deployit.plugin.was.ci.SecurityRoleUserGroupMappings>)_: Map Security role to users and groups used by EnterPrise Application
+* _securityRoleUserGroupMappings(List of com.xebialabs.deployit.plugin.was.ci.SecurityRoleUserGroupMappings)_: Map Security role to users and groups used by EnterPrise Application
-* _sharedLibraries(Set<com.xebialabs.deployit.plugin.was.ci.WasSharedLibrary>)_: Set of shared library which will used by the war
+* _sharedLibraries(Set of com.xebialabs.deployit.plugin.was.ci.WasSharedLibrary)_: Set of shared library which will used by the war
 * _startingWeight(INTEGER)_: Specifies the order in which applications are started.
 Lower values start earlier.
 * _suffixArtifactNameWithTarget(BOOLEAN)_: If true, the artifact name will be suffixed with the name of the target.
 * _virtualHost(STRING)_: Virtual host to deploy to
-* _webservers(Set<com.xebialabs.deployit.plugin.was.ci.WasManagedApacheHttpdServer>)_: Set of webservers that expose the Eneterprise Application
+* _webservers(Set of com.xebialabs.deployit.plugin.was.ci.WasManagedApacheHttpdServer)_: Set of webservers that expose the Eneterprise Application